Kick-Ass – The Dave Lizewski Years: Development

 Mark Millar has called the idea behind the series "very autobiographical":

 When I was 15, my best friends and I were reading Frank Miller comics, like Batman: Year One. (...)
 We were so into it, we should have been studying for exams at the time.
 We wanted to become superheroes like Batman.
 It was pathetic.
 We were five years too old really to be doing this.
 The story was really about what would have happened if we hadn't come to our senses and actually gone out and done this.

 Romita said that he decided to add personal touches of his own to the series when he found out that the series had a personal connection to Millar.
 Romita designed the neighborhood, schoolyard, setting, and clothes in a manner that evoked his neighborhood in Queens, New York City; most of the time the series is set in Romita's neighborhood.

-A Hit-Girl limited series was announced at the Kapow Comi Con, to focus on how she deals with ordinary life, such as attending high school; the series was later rebranded as Book Two of The Dave Lizewski Years.
+A Hit-Girl limited series was announced at the Kapow Comic Con, to focus on how she deals with ordinary life, such as attending high school; the series was later rebranded as Book Two of The Dave Lizewski Years.

 On March 16, 2010, Mark Millar said he would begin writing a sequel comic book in April.
 Millar revealed when he wrote the first set of comics, he also produced outlines for four books, with the second and third books involving criminals taking on supervillain personae to counter the superheroes, and Hit-Girl trying to lead a normal life.
 The new series was announced to have the working title of Kick-Ass 2: Balls to the Wall, before being rebranded as Book Three of The Dave Lizewski Years upon the release of Kick-Ass – The New Girl.
 Red Mist reappears, using The Motherfucker as a new name, and leads a group of supervillains against Kick-Ass and Hit-Girl.

 The third volume ran in eight-page installments the UK magazine CLiNT starting in August 2010.
 The first issue showed Hit-Girl attempting to train Kick-Ass to be a more competent superhero, with both intending to form a team with the other costumed heroes that were emerging.
 In her civilian life, her stepfather is trying to get her to stop being a superhero.

 The first issue of Book Four of The Dave Lizewski Years was released July 2, 2013, with the eighth and final issue of the fourth volume of The Dave Lizewski Years being released on August 6, 2014, concluding the series as a whole.